 Control strategies for the achievement of the original TSP NAAQS were developed and adopted as part of the State Implementation Plans (SIPs) required by the Clean Air Act Amendments of 1970.
 These control strategies were designed by each state and local regulatory agency having areas above the NAAQS limits.
-Particulate matter emission regulations were adopted by the states and local agencies to implement the SIP control strategies, and approved by EPA.
+Particulate matter emission bthree-year average of the annual average regulations were adopted by the states and local agencies to implement the SIP control strategies and were approved by EPA.